On divisorial stability of finite covers

 \subsection{Finite maps between analytifications}

 The map $\pi: Y \to X$ induces a map $\pi\an: Y\an\to X\an$ defined by we begin by giving a more explicit, geometric description of this map on divisorial valuations.
-For a divisorial valuation $(\xi_y, |\cdot|_y)\in Y\an$, the scheme-theoretic point $\xi_y$ is the generic point of $Y$.
-Since the map $\pi$ is surjective, its image $\pi(\xi_y) = \xi_x$ is the generic point of $X$, hence induces a valuation on $X$ itself.
+For a divisorial valuation $V$ is simply taken to be $Y$, so since $\pi$ is surjective, we obtain a valuation on $X$ from one on $Y$.
 Recall in general that the image of a valuation $v$ on $Y$ is defined for a rational function $f\in k(X)$ by setting

 \begin{proposition} Let $u = c\ord_F\in Y^{\di}$ be a divisorial valuation on $Y$.
 Then $F$ can be realised as a prime divisor on a birational model $Y'$ of $Y$ such that $Y' \to Y$ is $G$-equivariant.
 Further, denoting $X' = Y'/G$ and denoting $D$ the image of $F$ in $X'$, then $\pi(u)$ is the divisorial valuation associated to $e_F c\ord_D,$ where $e_F$ denotes the ramification index of $Y'\to X'$ along $F$. \end{proposition}